We use cookies to analyse traffic and for ad measurement purposes, including for personalizing ads. Read Our Cookie Policy

 Sprint events

 These are things that are only useable for a Sprint weekend.
-There are SIX of these in 2023, the first being at Baku at the end of April.
-Last year’s Sprint specials were:
+There are six of these in 2025, the first being in China on the second race weekend of the season.
+For example:

 • Sprint race – it’s a Sprint not a Race – but someone’s bound to slip up and call it a race in the commentary